uptonking/note4yaoo/lib-collab-crdt-examples.md

   - This CRDT lib combines Peritext and Fugue's power, delivering impressive performance specifically tailored for rich text.
   - It leverages the `generic-btree` library to boost speed, and the `serde-columnar` simplifies the implementation of efficient columnar encoding.
   - loro-wasm and fugue only support plain text for now
-  - This crate contains a subset of Loro CRDT(which is not yet open-source)
   - [富文本 CRDT crdt-richtext 开源啦 - 知乎](https://zhuanlan.zhihu.com/p/629580388)
   - [The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing](https://arxiv.org/abs/2305.00583)
   - [Feat richtext ](https://github.com/loro-dev/crdt-richtext/pull/1)